martin-garaj/quad_soc/README.md

-# How to use this project
+# How to use this repo
 For **TL;DR**, to navigate through this repo, use the diagram below and link to the files to get what you need.
 The code within the files is well documented (_grey round boxes_) and should be sufficient to understand the main aspects of the code together with documentation files (_blue round boxes_).

 ###### Cyclone-V internal structure with documentation